pymatchmaker/matchmaker/README.md

 ### Install from source using conda

+Please refer to the [requirements.txt](requirements.txt) file for the minimum required versions of the packages.
 Setting up the code as described here requires [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Follow the instructions for your OS.

 To setup the experiments, use the following script.